lukasmartinelli/lukasmartinelli.github.io/_posts/2014-02-07-a-better-evernote-concept.md

 ### Actual Note Taking and alot of Edge Cases
 The more you add, the more useful Evernote becomes.
 I add everything that comes to my mind and might be useful for later to Evernote.
 Wether I am working on a project and have to take notes or studying and writing a quick outline of a lecture: I am creating actual content and enhance it with metadata.

-## Overview
+### Overview
 ![Workflows with Evernote](/media/evernote_flows.png)

-## A more generic Approach to Notetaking
+### So what are notes
 What Evernote provides and what we actually need, is a system that holds together all that loose information and enhances it with metadata.
-A note contains metadata and references actual written content and resources like files or websites.
-It actually would be better to not store the content in Evernote, but only to use it to hold all the strings together.
+A note is just metadata with references to external resources like files or websites.

-## What is a Note?
-A note is basically a metadata container with richt text and alot of external references.
+A note is basically a metadata container with text remarks to external references.

-Writing down information